 Common Pitfalls

 - Do not assume ESP32 or similar MCUs are always 5V tolerant.
-Check official datasheets.
+Check datasheets, use a level shifter or protective resistor.

-- Do not rely on resistor dividers for protocols requiring bidirectionality (like I²C) or for fast signal edges.
+- Do not rely on resistor dividers for bidirectional protocols (like I²C) or for fast signals.

 Slow Website?